frank20a/frank20a/README.md

 **About me**

-- 💼 Research Engineer at [Robotics & AI Lab](https://www.ltu.se/research/subjects/RoboticsAI/) at Luleå University of Technology
+- 💼 PhD Candidate on Surgical Robotics at the [University of Twente](https://surgicalroboticslab.nl/)

 - 👨‍🎓 M.Sc. on Electrical Engineering & Computer Technology from the [University of Patras](https://www.upatras.gr/)